nuanom/nuanom-docs/src/content/docs/guides/merchant/upload-products.md

 ## Variants

-Now we need to add variants.
-Variants are the variations a product can have like color and size.
+Variants are the variations a product can have in color and/or size.

 You need to add at least one variant.
 Each variant can have multiple choices.
 Example a 'Color' variant can have multiple colors as choices.

-Add the necessary variants and choices for your product.
+Add the necessary variants and choices for the product by tapping the ‘Add’ button at the top right of the ‘Variant’ section.

-Next, we need to add the actual prices for the available product variants.
-However, let's just save changes before we proceed.
-Tap the 'Done' button to create the product.
-This will add the product, however without prices the product will be marked as out of stock.

 ![Product variants screen](../../../../assets//product-variants-screen.png)

+### Variant images

 Optionally, we can add images for each variant choice.
-This allows your customers to see images for each variation when they switch the choice on the product listing.
+This allows your customers to see images for each variation when they switch the choices.

 Tap the image icon to upload variant images.

+You need to add at least one image for each variant choice.

 ![Product variant images](../../../../assets/product-variant-images.jpeg)

 ## Price and availability

 Add prices and quantities of the actual products you have in stock.

 Let's say you have a product with various color variations like red, black and white.
 The red version of this product will have a separate price and quantity from the other colors.

-Add prices and quantities for all available variations of your product.
+Add prices and quantities for all available variations of your product by tapping the ‘Add’ button at the top right of the ‘Price & Availability’ section.

 ![Update product screen](../../../../assets/update-product-screen.png)